tjaffri/ml-dev-mac-setup/README.md

 # 3. Configure Visual Studio Code
 After setup is complete, Chrome and Visual Studio Code will launch automatically.
 You can read the docs, set defaults, and pin these to the dock.

-To finish setting up Visual Studio Code, follow the instructions here: https://code.visualstudio.com/docs/python/python-tutorial.
+To use python in Visual Studio Code, follow the instructions here: https://code.visualstudio.com/docs/python/python-tutorial.
 You can skip the part where you need to install python, code linters or formatters since those were installed already by ``setup.sh``.

 Here are some recommended global settings for vscode.
-You can go to ``File > Preferences > Settings`` or just do ``Ctrl-comma`` to bring up user settings.
+You can go to ``File > Preferences > Settings`` or just do ``Command-,`` to bring up user settings.
 Paste in the following (make sure you are in user settings, not workspace settings which are project specific overrides):

 ```
 {